awwmeyy/econsim/prompts/gameplay/LLMturn.md

 - **Compliance:** Verify that actions comply with all constraints and game mechanics.
 - **Clarity:** Present information clearly to avoid misunderstandings.

-#### **9. Optimization Strategies:**

-- **Prioritize High-Impact Investments:**

-  - Focus on industries and actions that significantly increase total capital, industry output, and industry worth.

-- **Efficient Resource Use:**

-  - Allocate resources to maximize production without overextending or depleting stockpiles.

-- **Technology Upgrades:**

-  - Upgrade technologies where it leads to substantial efficiency gains and contributes to higher industry worth.

-- **Strategic Expansion:**

-  - Expand industries that have the potential for high output and profitability.

-#### **10. Performance Evaluation Metrics:**

-At the end of the game, your country will be evaluated based on:

-- **Total Capital:** Government capital pool at the game's end.
-- **Industries:**
-  - **Number of Industries**
-  - **Production Levels**
-  - **Technology Levels**
-- **Resource Stockpiles:** Quantities of goods and resources held.
-- **Natural Resources Remaining:** Remaining reserves and extraction rates.
-- **Industry Output:** Total output produced by your industries.
-- **Worth of Industries:** Value of your industries based on production and technology levels.

-Aim to perform strongly across all these metrics to achieve the best overall economic outcome.
+#### **8. Final Reminders:**

+- **Focus on Measurable Metrics:** Direct your strategies toward improving key end-game metrics.
+- **Plan Ahead:** Use the current turn number to balance short-term gains with long-term investments.
+- **Optimize Resource Allocation:** Ensure resources and capital are used where they have the most significant impact.
+- **Monitor Progress:** Regularly assess your performance and adjust strategies accordingly.

 ---

-### **Final Reminders:**

-- **Stay Focused on Measurable Metrics:** Direct your strategies toward improving the key end-game metrics that determine the winner.
-- **Plan Ahead:** Use the current turn number to balance short-term gains with long-term investments.
-- **Optimize Resource Allocation:** Ensure resources and capital are used where they have the most significant impact on the metrics.
-- **Monitor Progress:** Regularly assess your performance against the metrics and adjust strategies accordingly.
-- **Aim for Excellence:** Strive to outperform other countries by making superior strategic decisions that enhance your measurable economic standing.

-**Good luck in maximizing your country's economic potential and achieving success in the World Economy Simulator game!**
+**Remember:** Provide only the JSON output as specified, without additional commentary or text outside the structured format.